Rykel de Bruyne

 Rykel de Bruyne is a Dutch malacologist.

-He is the coordinator of the "Atlas Project of Dutch Mollusca" (Atlasproject Nederlandse Mollusken) by ANEMOON Foundation (Stichting Anemoon) and has contributed greatly to the popularization of malacology in the Netherlands.
+He is the national coordinator of the ANEMOON Foundation's Dutch Mollusc Atlas Project (Atlasproject Nederlandse Mollusken), and is also on the foundation's advisory board.

 He worked for the "National Institute for Fisheries Research" (Rijks Instituut voor Visserij Onderzoek, RIVO) at the Institute for Marine Resources & Ecosystem Studies, the former "Geological Survey" (Rijks Geologische Dienst), the Muséum national d'histoire naturelle in Paris, the National Museum of Natural History in Leiden (Rijksmuseum van Natuurlijke Historie) and the Expert Center for Taxonomic Identification (ETI) in Amsterdam.
 He is also affiliated with the Department of Malacology of the Zoological Museum in Amsterdam (Zoölogisch Museum Amsterdam).
 He was also involved with Spirula, the Dutch malacological journal.

-Especially the "Field Guide shells" (Veldgids schelpen) is considered one of the best and complete work on the shells of molluscs from the southeastern North Sea.
+A review of de Bruyne's Field Guide to Shells (Veldgids Schelpen) considers it to be "the most important shell guide for the North Sea region at the moment".